vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 chintā́m for chinttā́m, bhinthá for bhintthá, indhé for inddhé.

 a\.
-The abbreviation, allowed by Pāṇini, is required by APr. (the other Prātiçākhyas take no notice of it).
+The abbreviation, allowed by Pāṇini, is required by APr. (the other Prātiśākhyas take no notice of it).
 It is the more usual practice of the manuscripts, though the full group is also often written.

 232\.
 In general, a double mute (including an aspirate which is doubled